ajinkya-dhamnaskar/ajinkya-dhamnaskar.github.io/_posts/2017-04-20-distributed-workload.md

 <p align="center"><img src="../../../assets/neo4j-dag.png" alt="DAG Structure"></p>

-We are also using ZK to store currently executed experiments.
+We are also using ZK to store currently executing experiments.
 ZK maintains nodes with experiment id as a name.
 Whenever experiment completes, corresponding ZK node is deleted.
 So even if system crashes we can recover experiments which were not completely executed.

 /running-exp-dir
 --/exp1